multi-coop/datami-documentation-content/README.md

 If you want to propose somme enhancements to our content please make pull requests against the `main` branch.
 We will review that with great pleasure :)

-You can also add issues directly in the reop, or add notes or issues from our [github "project" page](https://github.com/orgs/multi-coop/projects/3).
+You can also add issues directly in the reop, or add notes or issues from our [gitlab "board" page](https://gitlab.com/multi-coop/gitribute-documentation-content/-/boards).